 TDM also provides an important link from the border to Mozambique.
 To underscore its importance, the last time TDM had a problem for example: Telone ASDL was reduced to a crawl.

 I recall Telone was once cut off by its upstream providers during the 2008 days.
 Again this was due to defaulting on its international commitments.
 There were not many international internet gateways back then.
-Every time I dialled up and went online and tried to access foreign hosted websites like Google I was greeted with a connection error.
+Every time I dialed up and went online and tried to access foreign-hosted websites like Google I was greeted with a connection error.
 The internet was now reduced to a Zimbabwean intranet.

 TelOne also owes China-EximBank $500 000 loan repayments.
 This amount is supposed to be part payment on the $98 million loan facility which was used by the parastatal to fund the first phase of the National Broadband Project.
 If Telone fails to repay this loan it will mean they are not going to be able to get more funds to continue implementing the National Broadband Project.